 Emitters, also known as drippers, are devices used in drip irrigation systems to deliver water directly to the root zone of plants in form of droplets.
 As the adoption of drip irrigation system increased among the Indian farmers, a need was felt to develop a standard for manufacturers to produce and for users to select quality emitters.

-The standard was published in 1992 deriving assistance from ISO/DIS 9260 ‘Irrigation Equipment — Emitters — Specification and test methods’ prepared by the International Organization for Standardization.
-The first revision of the standard has been brought out to incorporate following modifications and to bring it in latest style and format of Indian Standards.
+The standard was published in 1992 deriving assistance from ISO/DIS 9260 ‘Irrigation equipment — Emitters — Specification and test methods’ prepared by the International Organization for Standardization.
+The revision of this standard has been brought out to incorporate following modifications and to bring it in latest style and format of Indian Standards.

-Amendments issued to the earlier version of the standard have been incorporated.
+Amendments issued to the earlier version of the standard have been incorporated;

-Procedure for measuring uniformity of emission rate has been modified as currently being followed by manufacturers.
+Procedure for measuring uniformity of emission rate has been modified as currently being followed by manufacturers; and

-Necessary editorial changes have been made including updating of referred Indian standards and the schematic diagrams given in the standard.
+Necessary editorial changes have been made including updating of referred Indian Standards and the schematic diagrams given in the standard.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.